emqx/emqx-docs/en_US/dashboard/dashboard.md

 In the above, all charts over time are available in the top left corner: statistics for the last 1 hour, last 6 hours, last 12 hours, last 1 day, last 3 days and last 7 days
 :::

+## Nodes

+EMQX, the most scalable MQTT broker for IoT, cluster deployment is supported, and each EMQX in a cluster is a node.

 ### Node Data

 You can monitor the whole EMQX cluster by the card in the middle of the overview page, including the topology diagram to visualize the association and distribution of all nodes in the cluster.